Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Experiments

-\paragraph{TeCoS-LVM models accurately fit recorded spike activities and statistics} As shown in Fig. \ref{fig:res1}B, \ref{fig:res1}C, TeCoS-LVM models can effectively fit the recorded firing rates.
+As shown in Fig. \ref{fig:res1}B, \ref{fig:res1}C, TeCoS-LVM models can effectively fit the recorded firing rates.
 Especially, {\tt TeCoS-LVM Noisy} can reproduce real firing rates more accurately than baselines.
 Furthermore, we verified the potential information loss caused by using trial-averaged statistics as the optimization target.
 While the firing rate target may allow models to learn coarse-grained features, it does not necessarily yield optimal capturing of fine-grained features such as spike autocorrelations.
 As shown by the autocorrelograms in Fig. \ref{fig:res1}D, the baselines failed to capture the spike autocorrelation feature accurately.
 By contrast, TeCoS-LVM models reproduced the spike autocorrelations more precisely.
-The TeCoS-LVM models also outperformed other models in synthesizing more realistic spike activities (Fig. \ref{fig:res2}A, B).
+The TeCoS-LVM models also outperformed other models in synthesizing more realistic spike activities (Fig. \ref{fig:res2}A\&B).
 Our results suggest that TeCoS-LVM models can accurately fit real spike activities and statistics.
 In particular, the {\tt TeCoS-LVM Noisy} model significantly outperforms baselines on all metrics.

 We also noticed that including neuronal noise is important for modeling neural activities.
 Because of the absence of neuron-level randomness, the {\tt TeCoS-LVM} model failed to reproduce trial-to-trial variability (Fig. \ref{fig:res1}E) in real neurons.
 Consequently, as shown in Fig. \ref{fig:res1}B, {\tt TeCoS-LVM}'s firing rate predictions (obtained by averaging over multiple runs) are less smooth than others, thus negatively impacting the firing rate correlations.
 That explains why the {\tt TeCoS-LVM} achieved lower spike train dissimilarities on some data (Movie 1 Retina 2, Movie 2 Retina 2 in Fig. \ref{fig:res2}B) but still lads behind other methods in terms of the firing rate metric (Fig. \ref{fig:res1}C).